 That could backfire on you if you find out it was a misunderstanding.

-Whether good or bad, a mention of your brand is a form of customer engagement.
-If someone mentions you, let them know you’re listening with an appropriate response.
+Whether good or bad, any touchpoint of your brand is a form of customer engagement.
+If someone mentions you and provides you with customer feedback, let them know you’re listening with an appropriate response.

 Set up your account to notify you of mentions.
 Recognize these mentions to increase customer engagement.
 When people see you’re active and engaged, they will be too.
 Check out how Whole Foods responds to their mentions on Twitter.